 - Savor the taste of each bite.

-- Avoid eating, reading, or even talking while eating so that you can focus on the activity of eating.
+- Avoid reading or talking while eating so that you can focus on the activity of eating.
 Obviously this is not always possible but try it occasionally as a practice of eating more mindfully.
-Learn more about mindful eating read HERE.

 Let this be one of those small daily changes that improve the quality of your life in the long run.